pitest/export-plugin/README.md

+**Note, the functionality provided by this plugin is now built into pitest as of release 1.3.0**

 # Export plugin

 This plugin writes out the details of generated mutants to disk - a common feature request from academic researcher.